fused-effects/fused-effects/README.md

 action :: (Member (State String) sig, Member (Reader Int) sig, Carrier sig m) => m ()
 ```

+Different effects make different operations available; see the documentation for individual effects for more information about their operations.

 ### Defining new effects